BirdSamuel/FFCopier/README.md

 This will make it fast and easy!

 ## Installation
-Just download the latest from Releases, extract and launch!
+Just download the latest from [Releases](https://github.com/BirdSamuel/FFCopier/releases), extract all files to a folder, and launch `FFCopier.exe`.

 ## Usage
 Use the "From" or "To" dropdowns and tap "Add new character...".
 A dialog will help you browse to your FFXIV characters folders and select one.